Compliance Key Risk Indicators Examples

 Purpose of KRI

 The purpose of KRI is to ensure that an organization’s risks are being monitored effectively and efficiently.
 KRIs help to assess an organization’s current risk exposure and identify potential future risks.
-They can be used to track progress in reducing risk and to benchmark an organization’s risk management performance against other organizations.
+They can be used to make risk mitigation strategies, track progress in reducing risk and to benchmark an organization’s risk management performance against other organizations.

-KRIs can also be used to support decision-making around resource allocation and prioritization of risk management activities.
+KRIs can also be used to support decision-making around resource allocation and prioritization of activities.
 In short, KRIs play a vital role in helping organizations to manage risk effectively.

 KRIs are key players within risk management processes.
-In the absence of KRIs, it seems extremely likely that the organization will face a scenario with potential massive damages.
+In the absence of KRIs proactive risk management, it seems extremely likely that the organization will face a scenario with potential massive damages.
 KRIs help prevents a potential disaster from being identified and managed and prevent its escalation as soon as possible.

 An essential criterion for the development of email automation is deliverability.
 Increased emails being returned by recipients indicates a problem that needs immediate attention.
 KRIs are considered ‘important’ for internal acceptance.